Denji7k/-Development-of-a-Comprehensive-Toolkit-for-Bioinformatics-Annotation-/README.md

-Here is a detailed and structured README for your GitHub repository that matches the format and explanations you provided.
-This README will include descriptions, usage instructions, and other relevant information for each script:

----

 # Sequence Processing Scripts
 This repository contains a collection of Python scripts for processing DNA, RNA, and protein sequences from FASTA files.
 Each script performs a specific task such as sequence length calculation, nucleotide composition analysis, motif searching, and more.

-Sure!
-Here's the updated README with headings in lowercase and more detailed explanations for each script:

 ## Table of Contents
 1. [len_seq.py](#len_seqpy)